modusami/BlockchainFlash/README.md

 The following **additional** features are implemented:

 -   [✅] Show input box after the introduction cards and hide it at intro screen
+-   [ ] A count to show when the user reaches the first and last card of the stack

 ## Video Walkthrough